openlayers/openlayers/changelog/upgrade-notes.md

 ## Upgrade notes

+#### `ol.style.Fill` with `CanvasGradient` or `CanvasPattern`

+Previously, gradients and patterns were aligned with the canvas, so they did not move and rotate with the map.
+This was changed to a more expected behavior by anchoring the fill to the map origin (usually at map coordinate `[0, 0]`).

 #### `goog.DEBUG` define was renamed to `ol.DEBUG`

 As last step in the removal of the dependency on Google Closure Library, the `goog.DEBUG` compiler define was renamed to `ol.DEBUG`.
 Please change accordingly in your custom build configuration json files.